-And every time i tried something the site seemed to work and then randomly triggered that error.
+And every time I tried something the site seemed to work and then randomly triggered that error.
 When the server seemed to stabilize then it fell again and again and again.
-It was super-frustrating.
-Also the CPU and RAM were over-working exhausting the available resources.
+It was super frustrating.
+Also, the CPU and RAM were overworking exhausting the available resources.

 I did not have server access hence i could not restart or control the machine from that point of view, and probably opening a ticket won’t lead to a “real-time” intervention.
-I checked also with another specialist and he agreed that it was strange as behaviour but also would require an in-depth look.
+I checked also with another specialist and he agreed that it was strange as behavior but also would require an in-depth look.

-It was one of the worst moment of my programmer’s life.
+It was one of the worst moments of my programmer’s life.
 I take my job very seriously and i always want to deliver and commit to my customer, since they gave me their trust.
 Plus this time it was my “fault”.
 I could moan telling “Server is bad, blah blah blah” but in reality i made a BIG ERROR: I did not check that there was already a caching plugin in place and i did not disable and made sure that the system worked after, hence it conflicted with the new one and started to create problems and instability.
 Plus there were a lot of old un-updated plugins and i did not update first, which would have indeed helped as I worked on “old” versions which is not ideal at all unless you’re aware of a conflict between them.
 I should have an updated theme and plugins and then check better the caching situation in place.
-When i saw the ftp i noticed also there were a lot of old leftover from the old plugins he used which were not good at all, but in reality, it happens quite frequently.
+When i saw the ftp i noticed also there were a lot of old leftovers from the old plugins he used which were not good at all, but in reality, it happens quite frequently.

 Another thing i noticed when i was setting up the cache, was that for some reason the results with an Enanched disk write set up were much slower than basic ones….and while this triggered some doubts, i ignored it at first.